 EFSA announced changes to the evaluation of food enzymes compiled in a joint dossier in March 2020.
 If you are part of a joint dossier on food enzymes you may need advice for your toxicological study strategy.
 SAXOCON’s highly skilled toxicologists can help you in planning, testing, and documenting the safety of your food enzymes.

-SAXOCON can help you quickly prepare for these regulative changes, find out more about how we can help here.
+SAXOCON can help you quickly prepare for these regulative changes.